A Better Tomorrow: Other media

 In March 2024, it was announced in Japan that another stage musical based on the film would begin showing in the country that year.
 This version was written and directed by playwright Chong Wishing, who made major changes to the story.
 In his adaptation, Ho is an injured participant of the 1989 Tiananmen Square protests who accepts Mark's suggestion to move to Hong Kong.
 After seven years pass, the pair join the triad, starting their counterfeiting operation one year before the handover of the territory.
 Two members of Travis Japan, Kaito Matsukura and Noel Kawashima, were cast as Kit and Mark respectively, with Sho Aoyagi playing Ho.
 The musical was performed from 24 June to 8 July 2024 at the Nippon Seinenkan in Shinjuku, and then from 12–16 July at the Orix Theatre in Osaka.

+Re-releases

+A Better Tomorrow has been re-released several times, such as in 2011 for the film's 25th anniversary of its Japanese release, and in 2016 for its 30th anniversary in Korea.
+In 2014, it was announced that the Shanghai International Film Festival, in collaboration with sponsor Jaeger-LeCoultre and film preservation laboratory L'Immagine Ritrovata, would begin restoring A Better Tomorrow the following year.
+This project was started in January 2015 and completed in May; the restored film would be screened at the 2015 Shanghai International Film Festival, as well as the Hong Kong International Film Festival in 2016.
+A 4K remastered version was released theatrically in Japan on 22 April 2022 to celebrate the 35th anniversary of the film's Japanese release date.